JohnGoldsmith/dotnetrdf-wiki/UserGuide-Global-Options.md

 If you set this to `Loose` instead then value equality semantics are used i.e. if the literals represent the same value then they are considered equal.

-Please see [[UserGuide/Equality and Comparison|Equality and Comparison]] for more information.
+Please see [[Equality and Comparison|UserGuide-Equality-And-Comparison]] for more information.

 ### LiteralValueNormalization